hmrtk/p2p-dht-simple-protocol-implementation/README.md

 Installation
 ------------
 This program was developed using Eclipse IDE.
-The compiled files are located in the /bin folder and source files are located in the /src folder.
-The peer.java file is the starting point of the application that creates a peer node in the network.
-The switches that can be passed to this file are:
+Compiled files are located under /bin folder and source files are located under /src folder. peer.java file is the starting point of the application that creates a peer node in the network.
+Switches that can be passed to this file are:

 	-i n — the ID for this peer
 	-h x — host name of the computer that this program is running on